This page allows you to see how Scotland is performing across our 81 National Indicators in more detail.

 The proportion of people in Scotland living in relative poverty after housing costs for three out of the last four years.
 Find out more about this indicator.

-11% of the population lived in persistent poverty after housing costs in 2013-2017.
+13% of the population lived in persistent poverty after housing costs in 2014-2018.
 This means they were in relative poverty after housing costs for at least 3 out of the 4 years in the reference period.
-This compares to 10% in the previous period.
+This compares to 12%, 11% and 10% in the three previous periods, suggesting a worsening trend.

 Satisfaction with housing